-The Administrator will apply overpayments of the personal income tax in the following manner:
+To the extent a refund is allowed by Metro Code 7.05.150(a), the Administrator will apply overpayments of the personal income tax in the following manner:

-- (a) Overpayments will first be applied against any outstanding balances due from prior years (with the net overpayment, if any, to be refunded). - (b) If the Administrator determines that prior Metro tax returns were due but have not yet been filed, overpayments will be transferred to the prior year(s) yet to be filed. - (c) If the Administrator determines that no outstanding balances are due and no prior returns are outstanding, the Administrator will refund all overpayments.
+- (a) Overpayments will first be applied against any outstanding balances due from prior years (with the net overpayment, if any, to be refunded). - (b) If the Administrator determines that prior Metro tax returns were due but have not yet been filed, overpayments will be transferred as a credit to the estimated tax account of the earliest prior year yet to be filed. - (c) If the Administrator determines that no outstanding balances are due and no prior returns are outstanding, the Administrator will offer the taxfiler the option of either a refund of all overpayments or a credit of the balance to the current open estimated tax account.